articodeltd/angular-cesium/README.md

 ###### AngularCesiumModule configuration
 + The main module should be loaded with `.forRoot()` in order to make the module perform enhancements to Cesium, However, the module can be loaded with out calling `forRoot()`.
-+ `.forRoot()` excepts an optional option object of type `ModuleOptions` where every option can be toggled on or off.
++ `.forRoot()` excepts an optional option object of type `ModuleConfiguration` where every option can be toggled on or off.
 If no options object is passed, a default one will be used.

 ###### Cesium fixes / enhancements:
   * Fix entities shadowing bug - `fixEntitiesShadows`